0xPB/Windows-Toolbox/README.md

 ```
 Selecting `0` will launch the Command Prompt.

-## 📝 License
+## 📄 License
-This script is open-source and freely available under the MIT License.
-Feel free to modify and use it for your own purposes!
+This repository is licensed under the GNU General Public License v3.0.
+You can read more about the terms and conditions here: [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).